 All seems well.
 It was very calm here at 10 PM and I went to bed.
 Earlier I had a celebratory ouzo and an omelet followed by strawberries laced with sweet Samos Moschato wine and sprinkled with sugar.

 The night was calm despite some of the forecasts.
 In the morning, after my obligatory cup of coffee I tested the new passarella after which I made two new shock cords and strapped it on the life lines.
 It is at least half as short, when folded, then the old one but much wider.
 I also covered the mainsail that I had installed last evening.

 I drove the dinghy with the new outboard to the W beach where I left it and walked a little on the island.
 Then I drove to the pier of the new taverna just to inspect it.
 I met there the proprietor Mr. Georgos Agonos from Leros.
 He told me that 4 years ago his then teenage son had a motorbike accident that had left him half paralyzed.
 So last year they started building this taverna for him.
 It is not ready yet.
 He also gave me some bread that he had made here yesterday.

 Later in the day, after I looked at the forecasts I decided to relocate to the Partheni cove in Leros which is totally protected, especially from the southerlies.
-I think that it would be OK if I stayed here but since I am overall tired and still jet-lagged I want to play it safe.
+I think that it would be OK if I stayed there but since I was overall tired and still jet-lagged I wanted to play it safe.
 I raised the anchor at 1415 and motored the 2 M to Partheni cove [37° 11.5' N 26° 48.3' E] arriving around 1440.
 I anchored in 7 m depth with 40 m scope.
 I also deployed the anchor buoy.